The communication power of indefinite causal order: Methods

-where $m$ is maximized over all positive integers, and $\epsilon \geq 0$ is a given error tolerance.
-This one-shot classical capacity quantifies the maximum number of classical bits that can be reliably transmitted through a single use of $\vec{\cC}$ when assisted by supermaps in ${\bf X}$.
+where $\Delta_m$ is the ideal classical channel for the transmission of $m$ messages.
+Hence, the maximum number of classical bits that can be reliably transmitted (with average error probability bounded by $\epsilon$) through a single use of the channels $\vec{\cC}$ assisted by supermaps in $\bf X$ is